-In distribution and services, the Company facilitates training courses via online courses and instructor-led classes that cover a range of skill related topics such as generator knowledge, introduction to hydraulic systems, introduction to electrical diagrams, introduction to transformers, and Electrical Generation Systems Association journeyman study, as well as numerous courses led by its OEM partners.
+In distribution and services, the Company facilitates training courses via online courses and instructor-led classes that cover a range of skill related topics such as generator knowledge, introduction to hydraulic systems, introduction to transformers, and Electrical Generation Systems Association journeyman study, as well as numerous courses led by its OEM partners.
 KDS has multiple career progressions within its numerous job groups.